 This is echoed by Tim Ferris in the 4-Hour Chef where he discusses the importance of early wins when learning a new skill.
 Having that initial momentum is key to fueling yourself past the initial novelty phase of something new.

-While writing isn’t new to me, writing on this website might as well be.
-I’m so busy writing for my clients (and myself, elsewhere on the internet) that I often forget to write here, averaging one article per year from 2016-2018.
+While writing wasn’t new to me, writing on this website might as well have been.
+I’d been so busy writing for my clients (and myself, elsewhere on the internet) that I often forgot to write here, averaging one article per year from 2016-2018.

-So the goal is to start writing again.
-Not for SEO, but because I can’t NOT write.*
+So the goal was to start writing again.
+Not just for SEO, but because I can’t NOT write.*

 *Okay, a little bit for SEO.
 I can’t not do SEO research on my writing at this point in my life.

 “Talent is almost always a word meaning “I didn’t realize you get up at 4am to do this.”